imShayan/image-classifier/README.md

 2)using the keras tensorflow API simple image classifier can be wriiten in few lines of code.
-Model predict makes prediction of accuracy upto .0973 of hand written digit.
+Model predict makes prediction of accuracy upto .0973 of hand written digit. this is a new line i haved right now .